How Does ECO-Link Work?

 How is the ECO-Link rate reduction determined?

-The ECO-link interest rate reduction of up to 3% is calculated by the Ohio Treasury using current market investment indicators, and the negotiated business loan rate.
-As of 6/7/2019 the linked deposit and business loan discount rates will match.
+The ECO-link interest rate reduction of up to 3% is calculated by the Ohio Treasury using current market investment indicators, and the negotiated home improvement loan rate.
+As of 6/7/2019 the linked deposit and home improvement loan discount rates will match.

-Each bank will be required to identify one or more authorized contacts that can provide updates for the bank’s premier two year CD interest rate quarterly, or on demand by using this form.
+Each bank will be required to identify one or more authorized contacts that can provide updates for the bank’s two year CD interest rate offered to account holders quarterly, or on demand by using this form.

 How does ECO-Link benefit lenders?